gnugat/redaktilo/doc/04-vocabulary.md

 ### above

-Used when doing something.

 Should be prefered over the words `over`, `before`, `previous` or `up`.

 ### below

-Used when doing something.

 Should be prefered over the words `under`, `after`, `next` or `down`.